Michigan Bicycle Accident Lawyers

 Anti-cyclist bias is real.
 Insurance adjusters — and juries — frequently assume the cyclist was at fault for riding on a busy road, not wearing high-visibility clothing, or failing to use a bike lane.
 These assumptions are legally unfounded.
 Michigan law does not require cyclists to use bike lanes where none exist, and riding on a public roadway is a legal right, not a privilege.
 Our attorneys proactively dismantle this bias with evidence, expert testimony, and a clear presentation of the law.

 Michigan's no-fault system adds complexity.
-When a motor vehicle strikes a cyclist, the interaction between no-fault PIP benefits and third-party negligence claims creates a web of deadlines and filing requirements — see PIP claim vs. third-party claim in Michigan.
-You have one year from the date of the accident to file for PIP benefits (MCL 500.3145) and three years to file a third-party lawsuit (MCL 600.5805).
-Missing either deadline can permanently destroy your claim.
+When a motor vehicle strikes a cyclist, the interaction between no-fault PIP benefits and third-party negligence claims creates a web of deadlines and filing requirements — see our PIP priority guide.
+For PIP benefits, MCL 500.3145 generally requires written notice of injury to the proper insurer within one year after the accident unless the insurer has already paid PIP benefits; lawsuit timing, tolling, and the one-year-back rule can affect what is recoverable.
+Third-party lawsuits are generally three years under MCL 600.5805.
+Missing a deadline can permanently damage your claim.

 Injuries are disproportionately severe.
 Because cyclists have virtually no protection, the medical costs associated with bicycle accident injuries often dwarf those of car-on-car collisions.
 Traumatic brain injuries, spinal fractures, and orthopedic injuries requiring multiple surgeries can generate medical bills exceeding six figures within weeks.
 Our team works with medical and economic experts to calculate the full lifetime cost of your injuries.